rybafish/rybafish.github.io/sqlconsole.md

 The moment you use regular **Execute** all the previous Results will be cleared (it is [planned](https://github.com/rybafish/rybafish/issues/665) to have a warning in this regards).

 <a name="beautify" />
-### Beautify or Autoformat
+### Beautify (autoformat)
 ![beautify](https://www.rybafish.net/img/format.png) `Ctrl+Shift+O`

-RybaFish console contains a simple autoformatting function that can be useful to make SQL statement readable.
+RybaFish console has a simple autoformatting function that can be useful to make SQL statement readable.
 To use this function you need to select the statement first.

 <a name="sqlbrowser" />
 ## SQL Browser